Saramaka: Presence in French Guiana

 The Saramaka maroons were originally living in Suriname.
 They first came to French Guiana in the 19th century as freighters to the interior.
 During the gold rush, their services became important for the economy.
-In 1883, the Governor of French Guiana and the Granman (paramount chief) of the Saramaka, signed an official accord that Samarakas could stay in French Guiana under the legal authority of the Granman.
+In 1883, the Governor of French Guiana and the Granman (paramount chief) of the Saramaka, signed an official accord that the Saramaka could stay in French Guiana under the legal authority of the Granman.
 The accords have never been rescinded and allow the tribe entry to French Guiana without the risk of deportation.

 Subsistence, economy, and the arts

 Traditional villages, which average 100 to 200 residents, consist of a core of matrilineal kin plus some wives and children of lineage men.
 Always located near a river, for water, transportation and fishing, they are constructed of an irregular arrangement of small houses, open-sided structures, domesticated trees, occasional chicken houses, various shrines, and scattered patches of bush.
 (In contrast, the so-called transmigration villages, built to house the 6,000 Saramaka displaced by the hydroelectric project, range up to 2,000 people.
 They are laid out in a European-style grid pattern, used throughout larger South American cities.
 In many cases they have been located far from the riverside, making life difficult for the occupants.)
 Horticultural camps, which include permanent houses and shrines, are located several hours by canoe from each village.
 They are exploited by small groups of women related through matrilineal ties.